-Sources: (1) Hartford Business Journal, Book of Lists: Connecticut's largest employers (Beginning in 2017, reduced employee count for #1 State of Connecticut by employee count for #7 University of Connecticut due to double counting of the employees.)

-(2) Total State Employment from US Department of Labor - Databases, Tables & Calculators by Subject - Local Area Unemployment Statistics
+Sources: (1) Hafford Business Journal, Book of Lists: Connecticut's largest employers (2) Public of Connecticut due to double counting of the employees.)
+(2) Total State Employment from US Department of Labor - Databases.
+Tables & Calculators by Subject - Local Area Unemployment Statistics

-^{}Connecticut Green Bank was established by the Connecticut General Assembly on July 1, 2011.
+Connecticut Green Bank was established by the Connecticut General Assembly on July 1, 2011.
 Accordingly, financial results are only shown beginning with Fiscal Year 2012.